Information about overnight stay

-Please phone the hospital three working days before your child is scheduled to come to hospital to confirm the surgery.
+Please phone the hospital seven working days before your child is scheduled to come to hospital to confirm the surgery.

 If you need to change the date of surgery or if your child is unwell because of a cough, cold, skin sores or other infection, please phone the hospital.

-Please tell the hospital if you change your address or phone number or if you go away for an extended holiday.
+Please let us know if you change your address or phone number or if you go away for an extended holiday.

 Phone (08) 8161 7666 between 9am and 4pm Monday to Friday (except public holidays).

 Having food or drink in the stomach can be dangerous during or after an anaesthetic, as stomach contents may enter the lungs.

 If you have any questions, please call the Elective Pre-Admission Coordinator on 8161 7714, Monday – Friday, 8:00am – 4:00pm.

 There is limited space for personal possessions.
 Please be aware that the hospital is not responsible for your personal possessions.

 If you are asked to come to the Hospital between 6:30 and 7:00am, your child will have their procedure between 8:30am and 12 noon.